autokludge/advent_of_code_2022/README.md

-# Eric's Advent of Code 2022 Solutions
+# Jesse's Advent of Code 2022 Solutions

-## The Blog

-For the last two years, I've blogged my approaches to the Advent of Code puzzles on my [personal site](https://www.ericburden.work/blog/).
-Assuming I hold true to form, each blog post will include code and commentary on my thinking behind the approach, my thoughts about the puzzles, and vain attempts at wit.

 ## Project Structure

-This year, I'm using Rust!
-I solved 2019's puzzles in Rust after the fact (it's how I learned Rust to begin with), but this year I'll solve each day in Rust first.
 I've set up folders for each day's code and input files like so:

 ```
 <project root>